Worst-Case Welfare of Item Pricing in the Tollbooth Problem: Introduction

-\paragraph{Techniques for upper bounds.} We use two major tools for computing prices that achieve good worst-case welfare.
+\notshow{ \paragraph{Techniques for upper bounds.} We use two major tools for computing prices that achieve good worst-case welfare.
 First, we consider the natural LP relaxation for computing the optimal allocation.
 It is a common technique that the variables of the dual LP can be interpreted as prices for corresponding items (see e.g.~\cite{bikhchandani1997competitive,nisan2006communication,cheung2008approximation,chawla2017stability,leme2020computing}).

 We show (in~\Cref{lem:rounding}) that for any optimal fractional solution $y^*$, there is a price vector $p^*$ such that only buyers $j$ with $y^*_j>0$ can afford their demand sets.
 Moreover, such a price vector can be efficiently computed.
-This reduces the task of computing prices of items to the task of finding a subset of buyers, such that (i) their demand paths are ``as vertex-disjoint as possible''; and (ii) their total value of the demand sets is a good approximation of the optimal objective value of (LP-Primal).
+This reduces the task of computing prices of items to the task of finding a subset of buyers, such that (i) their demand paths are ``as vertex-disjoint as possible'' so that they do not interfere each other; and (ii) their total value of the demand sets is a good approximation of the optimal objective value of (LP-Primal).
 We use the above tools to prove the competitive ratio for stars and spiders.

 The above LP-based approach is similar to~\cite{cheung2008approximation}, where they prove an $8$-approximation when $G$ is a tree.
 To obtain the improved competitive ratio $3$ for trees, we use a new approach that makes use of our result for spider graphs.
 We start with an optimal allocation (which corresponds to a set $\pset$ of demand paths), and then construct an algorithm (in \Cref{lem:treetospider}) that partitions the paths of $\pset$ into two subsets $\pset=\pset_1\cup\pset_2$, such that the graph obtained by taking the union of all paths in $\pset_t$ is a spider, for each $t\in \set{1,2}$.
 Then the task of computing the price on the edges of a tree is reduced to that of a spider, while losing a factor of $2$ in the competitive ratio.